 - Open Source Guide by Github

-Still not sure where to start?
-Check out the next section, the visual language of bitcoin.
+Wondering where to start?
+Check out the next section about the visual language of bitcoin.